 Adapting to another country’s culture is a fascinating process.
-In March we launched an activity to find out which attitudes, customs and behaviours bother us about our host countries.
+In March we launched a survey on our FB group to find out which attitudes, customs and behaviours bother us about our host countries.
 This was one of our most popular surveys, and revealed some real gems: you need to read it to believe it!

 Premise: this survey is based on response from our Expatclic community members, so it’s geographically limited to their host countries.
 Its aim is not to describe local customs, but to see whether there are similarities between attitudes and cultural norms that irritate us, that we don’t understand, or that we find difficult to accept.

 You may not believe this, but the country most criticised in the survey was…Italy!
 These observations were made by foreigners living in the bel paese, but actual Italians came on board to agree with and elaborate on them.
 So what don’t we like about Italian culture?
 First of all, the disregard for rules, followed closely by the indiscriminate use of mobile phones everywhere.
 Speaking excessively loudly is also a problem, including on TV programmes.
 Another source of frustration is the fact is that Italians don’t respect the environment (for example, they clean their cars by throwing the garbage out of the window).
 Prioritising form over substance is a further irritant, as was, of course, machismo.